Out-of-Time Ordered Correlators in Kicked Coupled Tops: Information Scrambling in Mixed Phase Space and the Role of Conserved Quantities: Model: Kicked coupled top

 \section{Model: Kicked coupled top}

-The kicked coupled top (KCT) model, originally introduced in \cite{trail2008entanglement}, is governed by the following Hamiltonian:
+The kicked coupled top (KCT) model, originally introduced in Ref. \cite{trail2008entanglement}, is governed by the following Hamiltonian:

 where $\alpha$ and $\beta$ denote coupling strength and kicking strength, respectively.
-For simplicity, we take $|\mathbf{I}|=|\mathbf{J}|=J$.
-The system evolution can be understood as alternating rotations of $\mathbf{J}$ around $z$-axis, followed by a precession of $\mathbf{I}$ and $\mathbf{J}$ about the total angular momentum vector $\mathbf{F=I+J}$ by an angle proportional to $\alpha |\mathbf{F}|$.
+For simplicity, here and throughout, we take $|\mathbf{I}|=|\mathbf{J}|=J$.
+The system evolution can be understood as alternating rotations of $\mathbf{J}$ around $z$-axis, followed by a precession of $\mathbf{I}$ and $\mathbf{J}$ about $\mathbf{F=I+J}$ by an angle proportional to $\alpha |\mathbf{F}|$.
 Total magnetization along $z$-axis ($F_z=\hat{I}_{z}+\hat{J}_{z}$) is the only known constant motion in this system.
-The absence of enough conserved quantities leads to non-integrability, resulting in chaotic behavior when $\alpha$ is sufficiently large.
+The absence of enough conserved quantities makes the system non-integrable and also chaotic when $\alpha$ is sufficiently large.
+We note that a coupled top system has been studied earlier \cite{feingold1983regular}, and a time-independent variant of this model has also been studied \cite{fan2017quantum}.
+In our work, the motivation for choosing the particular system is that this Hamiltonian describes the hyperfine interaction between nuclear spin and total electron angular momentum with a magnetic field that has a negligible effect on the nucleus.
+While not extending deeply into the semiclassical regime, this realization remains suitable for investigating non-trivial mesoscopic regimes in large atoms with heavy nuclei and many valence shell electrons \cite{trail2008entanglement}.
+In contrast, a recent study \cite{mondal2021dynamical} on coupled tops had a Hamiltonian that does not have an isotropic interaction.
+Moreover, the external field in their model acts on both spins, and their main objective is to use ``Fidelity OTOCs" (FOTOCS) to detect scars.

+Initially, the classical KCT model exhibits six degrees of freedom, constrained by $|\mathbf{I}|=|\mathbf{J}|=J$.
+This constraint results in four effective degrees of freedom.
+Conservation of $F_z$ further reduces the phase space from four to three dimensions.
+Additionally, fixing $F_z$ can effectively reduce the phase space to two dimensions.
+To actually visualize this, we write the Hamiltonian in terms of canonical conjugate pairs of sum and difference coordinates given by $(F_{z}=I_{z}+J_{z}, \bar{\phi}=\phi_{I}+\phi_{J})$ and $(\delta F_{z}=I_{z}-J_{z}, \delta \phi = \phi_{I}-\phi_{J})$.
+Then, the Hamiltonian becomes